EU citizens living in another Member State - statistical overview

-In 2019, the proportion of tertiary graduates ranged from 61.4 % of the Finnish to 13.2 % of Portuguese mobile citizens.
+In 2020, the proportion of tertiary graduates ranged from 66.4 % of the French to 15.2 % of Romanian mobile citizens.
 Figure 2 indicates that those living abroad in another EU country were slightly less likely to have attained tertiary level education than those residing in the country of which they are citizens.
-However, at the national level this was only the case in Bulgaria, Croatia, Estonia, Greece, Lithuania, Luxembourg, Poland, Portugal and Romania.
-For the other Member States, as well as Iceland and Norway, their citizens with tertiary education were more mobile than the rest of the population.
-For 13 countries the difference was quite notable, ranging from 10.4 pp in the case of the Netherlands to almost 30 pp for Irish and German citizens (in favour of mobile citizens).
-There were also very large differences to be observed in the proportion of tertiary graduates within national resident populations, which ranged from 44.0 % in Ireland to 17.5 % in Romania.
+However, at the national level this was only the case in Romania, Croatia, Bulgaria, Greece and Portugal.
+For the other Member States, their citizens with tertiary education were more mobile than the rest of the population.
+For seven countries the difference was quite notable, ranging from 12.2 pp in the case of Italian citizens to almost 27.4 pp for French citizens (in favour of mobile citizens).
+There were also very large differences to be observed in the proportion of tertiary graduates within national resident populations, which ranged from 46.3 % in Ireland to 17.6 % in Romania.
 This should be correlated with the corresponding variations among EU mobile citizens.
-One interesting conclusion is that tertiary graduates were generally more mobile than the rest of the population, especially in the countries that were part of the European Union before the 2004 accession (with the notable exceptions of Greece, Luxembourg and Portugal).
-This was also the case for 2 of the EFTA countries for which data are available (Iceland and Norway), whose mobile citizens were also much more likely to have tertiary education than the resident population of their country of citizenship.
+One interesting conclusion is that tertiary graduates were generally more mobile than the rest of the population in the countries that were part of the European Union before the 2004 accession (with the notable exceptions of Greece and Portugal).